Asynchronousx/CUDA-MLP/README.md

 That's it!

 ### Dump information and plot
 Obviously you can also display some graphs as the ones shown above in the performance/comparison tab.
-If you want to produce graphical information you have to run the ```plot_dump.cpp``` file instead of the main.
+If you want to produce graphical information you have to compile and run the ```plot_dump.cpp``` file instead of the main.
 The single difference is that not only it create, train and evaluate the network, but it also uses the <b>data<\b> custom library to load and dump the information on the disk.
-Specifically, it's almost identical to the previous initialization, but it does adds those lines ad the end of the file (instead of the prints):
+Specifically, it's almost identical to the previous initialization, but it does adds those lines ad the end of the file (instead of the prints in the previous section):

 ```cpp